-The CU Band Program provides various performance opportunities for students, whatever their level or major field of study.
-The following ensembles are open by audition to any CU student:
+Welcome to CU-Boulder Bands!
+The band program provides various performance opportunities for students, whatever their level or major field of study.

-The Wind Symphony is composed of the most outstanding wind and percussion students in the College of Music.
+The Wind Symphony is composed of the most outstanding wind, brass, and percussion students.
 The group is dedicated to the performance of the finest wind repertoire, regardless of the period or size of ensemble.
-Founded in 1978, this group of musicians has toured Japan, England, and California and has been heard on radio broadcasts throughout the United States and Europe.
+Founded in 1978, this group of musicians has toured Japan, England and California and has been heard on radio broadcasts throughout the United States and Europe.
 These performances, as well as the performances on campus and throughout Colorado, have brought this group international acclaim.

 The Symphonic Band, an organization of approximately seventy musicians, is selected by audition from the finest performers on campus.
 Although most members are music majors, students studying in other fields often qualify for this ensemble.
 Since its formation over fifty years ago, the Symphonic Band has performed at major national conventions, including the Music Educators National Conference and the College Band Directors National Association.
 Concerts presented both in Colorado and out of state have won the acclaim of band directors and composers for the interpretive performance of outstanding works for the symphonic band medium.